Career! This word makes me freak out every time it crosses my path.

 That’s the time when Law school graduates miss their college life, and you wonder why.
 You go on net and see the recruitment of the law schools and your heart sinks the moment when you see a percent less than 100.

 The problem with our brain is that it is intrinsically programmed to think negative and we always think that since 99% are going to get in, I am going to be 1%.

 Even if you overcome the apparent shock of low recruitments and an awaiting meltdown in the Legal Industry, the worry then shifts itself to salary and this fancy term, ‘Package’.

 This is something which has had the greatest number of Google searches before you began struggling in this circus.
 Somehow, that just made you feel proud but now it curls your blood.

-I still remember the time when the first think that was asked to us by our seniors during positive interactions, something like, where do you see yourself after 5 years” and we had an answer at the back of our hands, “Corporate Job”.
-Now, most of us laugh at ourselves thinking how foolish we were.
+I still remember the time when the first thing that was asked to us by our seniors during positive interactions, something like, where do you see yourself after 5 years” and we had an answer at the back of our hands, “Corporate Job”.
+Now, most of us laugh at ourselves, thinking how foolish we were.

 Law is much more than that.
 I am amazed.
 Sometimes it’s the lack of opportunity that worries us, sometimes it is excess of opportunities that do the same.

 Since we are humans, our ever thinking brain jumps to its favourite work and worries.
 “Par kya guarantee hai ki mujhe wahi milega jo mujhe chahiye?”
 (What’s the guarantee that I’ll get what I want).

 So in the end, if you are capable and well read, you will get what you want and you won’t restrict yourself to the very starry options open, but would like to explore much more than that.